NunoDuarte/idGaze_python/doc/offline.md

 # Offline system

-The follwing files are part of the project:
+The following files are part of the project:
 - main_offline.py
 - object_tracking.py
 - face_tracking_gpu.py